metalbear-co/metalbear.co/content/en/blog/hooking-go-from-rust/index.md

 Let’s do a sample run and see if everything works:

 {{<figure src="mirrord-go-run.png" alt="running the gin server with the rawsyscall hook" height="100%" width="100%">}}

-[^1]: The cool Gopher was made using https://gopherize.me/.

 Great!
 It works just as we expected.
 However, the actual detours in mirrord contain logs and do a lot of book-keeping.
 Let’s start by adding a simple debug statement and see where things go.